 Matt Parker is a mathematician, physicist and engineer and a stand-up comedian.
 Sometimes simultaneously.
-His new book Humble Pi: A Comedy of Maths Errors is out now
+His new book Humble Pi: A Comedy of Maths Errors, a Sunday Times Bestseller, is out now in the UK and is published in the US in January 2020.

 "Parker – a young Johnny Ball – introduces the show with the sort of improv game you won’t find the Comedy Store Players doing: giving the cube root of numbers selected by the audience." - Chortle review